The Conlang Year – Masang

 Day 19: Jan 19, 2026

 Note about stems: only the first vowel (or first 2 vowels if the word lacks a non-H consonant at the start or end) is "immutable".
 Subsequent vowels are subject to change in an ablaut-like fashion, and are thus enclosed in parentheses.
+They are also generally the same as the primary vowel, and only different when changed by an affix or other grammatical attribute.

 Basic words for body parts: